lightspeedwp/tour-operator/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed a conflict with some plugins using https://github.com/humanmade/Custom-Meta-Boxes

 = 1.0.1 =
 * Allowing the placeholder to overwrite any empty image on all post types
 * Fixed PHP warning notice, removed the constant LSX_TO_POSTEXPIRATOR_TYPES